 What is even more worrisome is that it seems this was not an isolated incident, but that other VA hospitals across the country have also waitlisted veterans to make wait times appear favorable.

-I am outraged that VA staff compiled secret waitlists, which is why I supported the Veterans Access, Choice, and Accountability Act.
-This bill now allows veterans to seek care at non-VA health facilities if they have experienced long wait times for care, or if they reside more than 40 miles from their closest VA medical facility.
+I am outraged that VA staff compiled secret waitlists, which is why I supported the Veterans Access, Choice, and Accountability Act (signed into law in August 2014).
+This law now allows veterans to seek care at non-VA health facilities if they have experienced long wait times for care, or if they reside more than 40 miles from their closest VA medical facility.
 This legislation also allows the VA to fire corrupt or incompetent senior managers at the VA.

 The Post-9/11 GI Bill is critical for two primary reasons: it helps service members transition to public life after their active duty service, and it also strengthens the nation’s military because it helps to attract quality recruits who are interested in earning an education.

 Overdue and Replacement Medals